 For serious incidents of poor behaviour (see above), either the Headteacher or another senior member of staff will be called for and will remove the pupil from the class without going through the process indicated above.
-Each card has a red card for this procedure.
+Each class has a red card for this procedure.

-Where a serious incident of poor behaviour occurs, the class teachers should discuss this with the Headteacher or a senior member of staff and complete a Welfare Concern/Behaviour Form.
-This should be given to the Headteacher or Deputy Headteacher to be filed in the Welfare Concern File/Child Protection File and recorded on the Behaviour Log (see recording incidents and documentation below).
+Where a serious incident of poor behaviour occurs, the class teachers should discuss this with the Headteacher or a senior member of staff and complete an incident report on CPOMS for the DSL and DDSL.